fw-ai-external/reward-kit/ISSUES.md

 - **Custom Providers**: Using different models for evaluation
 - **Multi-Component Scoring**: Combining multiple metrics
 - **Metadata Handling**: Using context in reward functions
+- **Integration with Training**: Using reward functions in RLHF pipelines

 ### 3. Reference Implementation Templates